cDenton1/cDenton1.github.io/_posts/2026-02-26-MangoBleed.md

 These types of challenges are always what I'm looking for in CTFs so now knowing that Hack The Box has over a hundred, I'm going to be doing them all the time.

-Working with logs like these aren't something I have a ton of experience with either and this is the kind of thing I eventually want to do once I'm finished school, so it's really good practice.
+Working with logs like these isn't something I have a ton of experience with either and this is the kind of thing I eventually want to do once I'm finished school, so it's really good practice.

 The scenarios being based on actual and often recent CVEs adds an extra layer of learning to it.
-Reading up on the vulnerabilites and exploits a little before going through and hunting them down is really cool and gives users the opportunity to see what the actual results might look like.
+Reading up on the vulnerabilities and exploits a little before going through and hunting them down is really cool and gives users the opportunity to see what the actual results might look like.

-I am huge fan of these right off the bat and I'm looking forward to more.
+I am a huge fan of these right off the bat and I'm looking forward to more.